Damilare28/WEB_SOLUTION_WITH_WORDPRESS/README.md

 ## Preparing storage infrastructure on two Linux servers and implementing a basic WEB SOLUTION USING WORDPRESS

+### Introdution:

-In this project you will be tasked to prepare storage infrastructure on two Linux servers and implement a basic web solution using WORDPRESS
+This project involves preparing storage infrastructure on two Linux servers and implement a basic web solution using WORDPRESS.

-WordPress is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational
+WORDPRESS is a free and open-source content management system written in PHP and paired with MySQL or MariaDB as its backend Relational
 Database Management System (RDBMS).

 It consists of two parts: